mridul037/mridul037/README.md

 </pre>
 **Daily News**
+  - Elon Musk tweets the Model S will be priced at $69,420 because he’s a child
+     <hr/>

+      - *The Tesla Model S is about to get a bit less expensive.
+Tesla CEO and resident meme maker, Elon Musk, just tweeted that the Model S sedan will soon be priced at $69,420.
+This pricing wasn’t done on a whim and a joint.
+The price cut is likely in response to Lu…*

+  - Trump’s latest immigration restrictions are bad news for American workers
+      <hr/>

+      - *To shutter employment-based visa programs, even temporarily, is to shut out the innovation and entrepreneurialism our economy desperately needs.*

+  - Tesla to begin production on 7-seat Model Y in November, with deliveries in early December
+      <hr/>

+      - *Elon Musk has shared some updated info about the timeline for the seven-seat version of the Model Y, Tesla’s more affordable electric SUV.
+The Model Y began deliveries to customers in March of this year in the U.S., but Musk said in June that he anticipated t…*

+  - Fall sale: Get 10% off an annual Extra Crunch membership
+      <hr/>

+      - *From now until October 25, TechCrunch readers in the U.S. can save 10% on an annual plan for Extra Crunch.
+If you aren’t familiar, Extra Crunch is our membership program focused on startups, founders and investors with more than 100 exclusive articles publish…*

   - Microsoft reverse engineers a budget computer with the Surface Laptop Go
       <hr/>

        - *The Surface Laptop Go joined me in the woods last week.
 It lived in my backpack for a few days and came along for a 20-mile hike through footpaths and across bridges of questionable integrity.
 It is, without a doubt, light.
 It’s certainly lighter than the Mac…*

-  - Virgin Galactic readies first spaceflight from Spaceport America for 'later this this fall'
-      <hr/>

-      - *Virgin Galactic is getting ready to fly its first mission to space from its Spaceport America facility in New Mexico.
-This is the site that the company will use to host all of its commercial flights, and making it to space from this launch locale is crucial t…*

-  - NASA loads 14 companies with $370M for 'tipping point' technologies
-      <hr/>

-      - *NASA has announced more than a third of a billion dollars worth of “Tipping Point” contracts awarded to over a dozen companies pursuing potentially transformative space technologies.
-The projects range from in-space testing of cryogenic tech to a 4G LTE netwo…*

-  - Sanity, a platform to build and manage content flows on sites, raises $9.3M from Ev Williams, Threshold and more
-      <hr/>

-      - *There are more than 2 billion websites in existence in the world today, millions of apps, and a growing range of digital screens where people and businesses present constantly changing arrays of information to each other.
-But all that opportunity also has a f…*

-  - Virgin Orbit aims for December for second attempt at orbital demonstration launch
-      <hr/>

-       - *Would-be small satellite launch service provider Virgin Orbit is aiming to redo its key orbital demonstration launch this December, which would be a remarkable turnaround after its attempt in March didn’t manage to reach orbit as the company had hoped.
-The co…*